-4.25.4 Permitted Modifications
+4.26.4 Permitted Modifications

-4.25.4.1 The following may be replaced or modified:
+The following may be replaced or modified:

-- Fairings and streamlining including screen, rear body work and seat section, mudguards, tank covers.
+- a) Fairings and streamlining including screen, rear body work and seat section, mudguards, tank covers.
 Providing the replacements are of the same shape and appearance as the original - b) Mounting bracket for fairing, screen and instruments, but replacements must be mounted in the original position on the frame - c) Spark plug type - d) External gearing and chain, but not chain pitch - e) Brake pads, linings, brake hoses, and brake discs.
 Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original OEM caliper and wheel mounting.
 The outermost diameter and material must remain the same as OEM for the model - f) Exhaust system and mounting brackets.
-Titanium headers may only be used or replaced if titanium fitted as OEM - g) Front suspension, springs, damping parts and fork top caps may be modified or replaced, but the external appearance of the forks must not be changed - h) Rear suspension damping units and springs - Handlebars, handlebar ends, grips and handlebar mounted levers.
+Titanium headers may only be used or replaced if titanium fitted as OEM - g) Front suspension, springs, damping parts and fork top caps may be modified or replaced, but the external appearance of the forks must not be changed - h) Rear suspension damping units and springs - i) Handlebars, handlebar ends, grips and handlebar mounted levers.
 Handlebars may be repositioned underneath the top triple clamp - j) The Top Triple Clamp may only be changed to a commercially available clamp to accommodate for the repositioning of the standard handlebars or Clip On handlebars, provided it is of the same offset as OEM clamp - k) Footrests and foot controls, but the replacements must be mounted at the original mounting points - I) Air filter element - m) Instruments may be replaced with non-OEM parts providing the replacement instrument functions are equal to or less than OEM instrument functions - n) Key start ignition barrel and associated cables - o) Fuel tank filler cap assembly providing there is no modification to fuel tank required - p) Throttle assembly and cables may be replaced. - q) External Airbox Snorkel can be modified or removed.
-No modifications to the construction of the airbox are permitted. - r) Clutch Plates and Springs

-4.25.4.2 The OEM top rear chain guard may be removed.

-4.25.4.3 The Anti-Lock Brake System (ABS) can be disconnected and the ABS control unit may be removed.
+No modifications to the construction of the airbox are permitted. - r) Clutch Plates and Springs - s) The OEM top rear chain guard may be removed. - t) The Anti-Lock Brake System (ABS) can be disconnected and the ABS control unit may be removed.
 The ABS wheel rotors and sensors may be removed.

-4.25.4.4 The following may be removed:
+The following may be removed:

-- a) Passenger handholds and footrest assemblies, - b) Air injection pollution control system,
+- a) Passenger handholds - b) Air injection pollution control system,

-4.25.5 Permitted Additions
+4.26.5 Permitted Additions